 Step 4: Log in and place bets!

 Many legal US betting sites will offer you a free bet as a reward for signing up for them.
-Here we will walk you through how you can claim the $500 matched free bet offer at the Caesars Sports Book (available in Indiana, New Jersey, Nevada and Pennsylvania).
+Here we will walk you through how you can claim the $500 matched free bet offer at Caesars Sportsbook, which is a popular and well known brand in multiple states.

 The kind of matched deposit bonus offered by the top betting sites in the US is similar to a free bet offer except for one crucial difference – you are free to use your bonus money how you choose, and not on one single bet.
 Draft Kings (available in several states where online gambling is legal) offers a 20% matched deposit bonus up to $1,000.
 Here is how to claim it, and use it.